Drake-Sponsored Public Service Internships for Summer-Paid

 Spring Break Volunteer Trip

-In 2008, 2010 and 2011, the law school organized and partially-funded a New Orleans Spring Break Volunteer Trip, under the supervision of Erin Dallinger-Lain, Assistant Director of Admissions, Director of the Academic Success Program and a Drake Law graduate.
+For several years, the law school has organized and a New Orleans Spring Break Volunteer Trip, under the supervision of Dean Lain.
 This trip allows students to put into practice skills learned in the classroom through service.
 Student volunteered at the New Orleans Pro Bono Project which provides free, quality civil legal services to the poor.
 They were able to conduct client intakes, fill out and file divorce pleadings, create brochures for the public about elderabuse, fill out debt forms for bankruptcy, and create a national emergency contact directory.
-Many of the clients that the students were able to work with had been affected by Hurricane Katrina or the Gulf oil spill.
 There are plans to continue a volunteer trip each year over spring break, although the destination may change in the future.

 Volunteer Income Tax Assistance Program (VITA)

-The Halloween Hoops Shoot-Out Party is an annual public service event, co-sponsored by the SBA and the Des Moines NAACP, and hosted by Professor Lovell and Dolph Pulliam, Drake Community Outreach Director since1995.
+The Halloween Hoops Shoot-Out Party is an annual public service event, co-sponsored by the SBA and the Des Moines NAACP.
 The event includes a pizza party for as many as 300 people and an award ceremony with hundreds of prizes for community youth (ages 3 to 12), more than 75% of whom are minorities.
 In addition to monetary contributions by the SBA and contributions of candy by law students (as part of an Amnesty Day program), law students act as volunteers in “throwing the party” for inner city youth.
-Assistant Director of Law Admissions Erin Lain has described it as Drake’s best outreach to Des Moines’ minority community.

 Drake Legal Clinic